Admissions Deadline: December 1

 The Doctor of Philosophy Degree in Educational Administration prepares candidates for culturally-responsive leadership and the skills needed to teach, conduct research, and provide leadership in faculty, researcher, and/or policy analyst positions at the university level.

-The Ph.D. program is not built on a cohort model, since there is diversity in candidates’ programs of study.
+This program is not built on a cohort model.

 Collaborative Degree Program (CDP) with the Bush School

-As part of this specialized program of study, students will attain knowledge, skills, and abilities to conduct high quality research, present papers at scholarly conferences, and submit research articles for publication.
-Ultimately, students who successfully complete all CDP requirements will receive both a Ph.D. in Educational Administration from the Department of Educational Administration and Human Resource Development, in the College of Education and Human Development, and a Master of Public Service and Administration (MPSA) degree from the Bush School of Government and Public Service.
+As part of this specialized program of study, students will attain knowledge, skills, and abilities to conduct high quality research, present papers at scholarly conferences, and submit peer-reviewed research articles for publication.
+Ultimately, students who successfully complete all CDP requirements will receive both a Ph.D. in Educational Administration and a Master of Public Service and Administration (MPSA) degree.

 CDP Admission Requirements